nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 URI: /coffee
 ```

-Assuming that you have access to the [Jaeger dashboard](http://127.0.0.1:16686) from earlier in the guide, you shouldn't see any tracing information yet.
-This means we need to create our `ObservabilityPolicy`.
+You shouldn't see any information from the [Jaeger dashboard](http://127.0.0.1:16686) yet: you need to create the `ObservabilityPolicy`.

 ### Create the ObservabilityPolicy

-To enable tracing for our coffee HTTPRoute, we create the following policy:
+To enable tracing for the coffee HTTPRoute, create the following policy:

 ```yaml
 kubectl apply -f - <<EOF